-Correlation Between Kentucky Tax and American High
+Correlation Between Kentucky Tax-free and American High

-Can any of the company-specific risk be diversified away by investing in both Kentucky Tax and American High at the same time?
-Although using a correlation coefficient on its own may not help to predict future stock returns, this module helps to understand the diversifiable risk of combining Kentucky Tax and American High into the same portfolio, which is an essential part of the fundamental portfolio management process.
+Can any of the company-specific risk be diversified away by investing in both Kentucky Tax-free and American High at the same time?
+Although using a correlation coefficient on its own may not help to predict future stock returns, this module helps to understand the diversifiable risk of combining Kentucky Tax-free and American High into the same portfolio, which is an essential part of the fundamental portfolio management process.

-0.72 | Correlation Coefficient |
+0.89 | Correlation Coefficient |

-The 3 months correlation between Kentucky and American is 0.72.
+The 3 months correlation between Kentucky and American is 0.89.
 Overlapping area represents the amount of risk that can be diversified away by holding Kentucky Tax Free Short To Med and American High Income Municipal in the same portfolio, assuming nothing else is changed.
-The correlation between historical prices or returns on American High Income and Kentucky Tax is a relative statistical measure of the degree to which these equity instruments tend to move together.
+The correlation between historical prices or returns on American High Income and Kentucky Tax-free is a relative statistical measure of the degree to which these equity instruments tend to move together.
 The correlation coefficient measures the extent to which returns on Kentucky Tax Free Short To Medium are associated (or correlated) with American High.
 Values of the correlation coefficient range from -1 to +1, where.
-The correlation of zero (0) is possible when the price movement of American High Income has no effect on the direction of Kentucky Tax i.e., Kentucky Tax and American High go up and down completely randomly.
+The correlation of zero (0) is possible when the price movement of American High Income has no effect on the direction of Kentucky Tax-free i.e., Kentucky Tax-free and American High go up and down completely randomly.

-Assuming the 90 days horizon Kentucky Tax is expected to generate 2.52 times less return on investment than American High.
-But when comparing it to its historical volatility, Kentucky Tax Free Short To Medium is 2.16 times less risky than American High.
-It trades about 0.18 of its potential returns per unit of risk.
-American High Income Municipal is currently generating about 0.21 of returns per unit of risk over similar time horizon.
-If you would invest 1,533 in American High Income Municipal on December 5, 2024 and sell it today you would earn a total of 15.00 from holding American High Income Municipal or generate 0.98% return on investment over 90 days.
+Assuming the 90 days horizon Kentucky Tax Free Short To Medium is expected to generate 0.39 times more return on investment than American High.
+However, Kentucky Tax Free Short To Medium is 2.57 times less risky than American High.
+It trades about 0.13 of its potential returns per unit of risk.
+American High Income Municipal is currently generating about 0.01 per unit of risk.
+If you would invest 509.00 in Kentucky Tax Free Short To Medium on December 29, 2024 and sell it today you would earn a total of 4.00 from holding Kentucky Tax Free Short To Medium or generate 0.79% return on investment over 90 days.

 Time Period | 3 Months [change] |